AlphaHydrae/blog/_drafts/2021-03-12-how-to-make-an-elixir-module-alias-itself.md

 end
 ```

-Although the module name is no longer repeated, it may not be the most readable
+Although the module name is no longer repeated, this may not be the most
-version.
+readable version.

 ## Using an alias